NeroReflex/Gishiki/README.md

 but let you free of doing things the way you want.

-## RESTful services

-Thanks to the really fast router you can deploy a RESTful service in a minute or two...

-The HTTP router is written from scratch to be as fast as possible!

 ## Security

 Security is never enough, especially when dealing with people's data in a